Pratya0011/Flixxit/README.md

   success@razorpay

 ## Note
-Free instance of web sevice types spins down with inactivity.
+Free instance of web sevice types spins down with inactivity.so it might take some time to connect

 ## Features & Usage
 - Login or Register as an user